Effective 8/24/2020 thru 8/29/2021

 To help accommodate an occasional unavoidable change in student’s schedules, the following options are available:

 - Make-up – It may be possible to arrange one make-up lesson per student per semester when the lesson was canceled for a legitimate reason (including being ill, having an accident, and so on, but not including forgetting about a lesson, not accounting for traffic, going on vacation, and so on).
 I will make a lesson up if, at my discretion, a time suitable to me is available within the current semester.
 Lessons a student cancels in one semester, however, cannot be made up in the next semester.
-Once a student has made up one lesson within a given semester, any further make-ups are at my discretion and are not entitled.

 Book & Events Fee